TatvLabs/.github/profile/README.md

 ## Hi there 👋

 # What is your organization all about ?
-* Turning ideas for real life problems into practical AI applications.
+* Turning ideas of real life problems into practical AI applications.

 * contact: indhra@tatvlabs.com
 <!--